gaochundong/Redola/README.md

 # Redola
-Redola is a simple C# based RPC framework.
+Redola is a lightweight C# based RPC framework.